Acronyms

 - Overview

-- Post-thrombotic syndrome is a condition marked by leg pain, swelling, leg heaviness, skin changes (brownish pigmentation), and in some cases, venous insufficiency with ulcers.
-It occurs in up to a third of patients after their first DVT, typically within 2 years.
+- A leg affected by a DVT may develop post-thrombotic syndrome, a condition marked by pain, swelling, heaviness, skin changes (brownish pigmentation), and in some cases, venous insufficiency with ulcers.
+Post-thrombotic syndrome affects up to a third of patients after their first DVT, typically within 2 years.
+Most cases are mild (minor leg swelling), while severe disease (intense pain and ulcers) is seen in about 8% of patients over 5 years of follow-up.
+[3,12]

 Main inclusion criteria